drkplaya777/learn_tdd/deploy_tools/fun_facts.md

     - Use the same view to process POST requests as to render the form they came from

      - e.g. _Current situation is that we have one view and URL for displaying a list and one view and URL for processing additions to that list.
 Combine those into one_

+* Reverse Resolution of URLs (How to not hardcode URLs in views/templates)

+    1. Create a url route in include file or directly in

 # System Adminstration Facts
 ----------------------------